dubovsky14/EncryptedBackuper/README.md

 sudo apt-get install libboost-all-dev
 ```

+The package also depends on AES package, which is added as a submodule.

-In order to compile the code (when the boost is already installed):
+In order to checkout and compile the code (when the boost is already installed):

 ```
+git clone --recursive  git@github.com:dubovsky14/EncryptedBackuper.git

-mkdir bin
+mkdir bin AES/bin

+cd AES/bin

+cmake ../.

+make

-cd bin
+cd ../../bin

 cmake ../.